day8/re-frame/docs/EPs/002-ReframeInstances.md

 "package" (which defaults to `:default`).
 When a `frame` is created, you can, optionally, supply the `set of packages`.
 When the `Frame` is created all handlers in the nominated `packages` are injected into the `Frame`.
-If not set is provided, then all handlers areinjected.
+If not set is provided, then all handlers are injected.

-At this point I favour sketch #2 from a backwards compatability point of view.
-It is the least disruptive from abackwards compatability.
+At this point I favour sketch #2 from a backwards compatibility point of view.
+It is the least disruptive.

 ### Problem 2: Views, dispatch and subscription